echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 requiring far more intrusive data inspection to be undertaken instead.

-## Why relying on the SNI and not the DNS
+## Why rely on the SNI and not the DNS

-As per the Introduction section of {{RFC8744}} "More and more services are colocated on multiplexed servers," the SNI was introduced to allow "direct connections to the appropriate service implementation".
+Where multiple services are hosted on a shared server, the use of the DNS in isolation would be insufficient to establish a connection to the target service.
+As per the Introduction section of {{RFC8744}} "More and more services are collocated on multiplexed servers," so the SNI was introduced to allow "direct connections to the appropriate service implementation".

-By design, a proxy cannot rely only on the DNS to ensure establishing the connection, the SNI is simply required by design.
+In other words, a proxy cannot rely only on the DNS to ensure the establishment of a connection, the SNI is simply required by design.

 ## About the unreliability of the SNI